hossamad/Hossam-Adel-2-s-Complement-Calculator-/README.md

 description:
-1)	the algorithm divides the Boolean function into smaller pieces until termination conditions are met.
+1)	If the Boolean function (or cube list) isn’t unate , then the algorithm divides it into smaller pieces until it becomes unate, and then use the termination rules .
 2)	The Boolean functions are represented in cube list representation
 3)	Unate Boolean function means that each var appears in one polarity only.
+4)	termination conditions are: don’t care term appear the cube list one of Boolean algebra rules is met